-If you can't manage all 6 pictures, send what you have and I will do my best with them.
-Many of my clients also include an informal picture with their hair and make-up done.
+Many of my clients also include an informal picture with their hair and make-up done for me to work on.
 This is not essential but many people find it helpful.

 It can be helpful to send me some informal shots from your everyday life so I can get an idea of how you look in context.
 This is not essential so please don't feel that you have to send them if you are uncomfortable doing so.
 Also, not everyone has informal pictures of themselves as women - especially if they are at the beginning of their transition.

 Here are some guidelines on taking your pictures: